 Ultimately we get a safe finale.

 The film still departs from the typical conclusion of Pinoy cross-class romance: there is no public confession of love, no chase scene at the airport, no dramatic reconciliation of any sort.
-Sid and Aya simply fail to pursue a relationship but we see them at peace with this fate.
+Sid and Aya simply fail to pursue a relationship but we see them at peace with their fate.
 The ending to me is equal parts painful and heartwarming, and this may be as good as it gets for a movie that is produced by one of the country’s biggest cinema outfits.

 Sid & Aya could have been braver in its discourse on class, no doubt, but it is otherwise a pleasant love story.
 And yes, that is my final answer: Sid & Aya is, for all intents and purposes, a well-told love story. #